NFC Standards and NFC Forum

 There are several organizations that standardize operation, information and communication of NFC technology.
 Some of them are the same as the ones we know from general RFID technology like International Standards Organization (ISO) or European Telecommunications Standards Institute (ETSI) and then there are additional organizations like European Association for Standardizing Information and Communication Systems (ECMA) and NFC Forum.

-is a private organization for standardization of information and communication systems and entertainment electronics.
+The ECMA is a private organization for standardization of information and communication systems and entertainment electronics.
 There are several standards that they have developed and that they are also reflected in the ISO standards:

 - ECMA-340: NFCIP-1 Interface and protocol – standardizes RF field/signal interface, initialization/anti-collision, transport protocols, and describes active and passive RF modes, and peer-to-peer mode.
 It also provides several data rates that can be used with NFC.

 - ECMA-352: NFCIP-2 Interface and protocol – specifies operating mode selection (ISO 14443, 15693 or NFCIP-1).

 - ECMA-356: NFCIP-1 – RF interface Test Methods – basic standard to ensure interoperability on the RF interface for ECMA-340 devices.

 - ECMA-362: NFCIP-1 – Protocol Test Methods – basic standard to ensure interoperability of ECMA-340 devices for the initialization, the single device detection and the transmission protocol.